hypogirl/rympy/README.md

 # rympy
 Unofficial RYM API.
-Still in a very early stage..
+I'll try to write documentation and update it soon :)